Daniel15/SecureSign/README.md

 Prerequisites
 =============
  - [ASP.NET Core 2.0 runtime](https://www.microsoft.com/net/download/core#/runtime) must be installed
+ - For Authenticode:
    - On Linux, [osslsigncode](https://sourceforge.net/projects/osslsigncode/) needs to be installed.
 On Debian-based distros, you can `apt-get install osslsigncode`.
    - On Windows, [signtool](https://docs.microsoft.com/en-us/dotnet/framework/tools/signtool-exe) needs to be installed.
 This comes with the Windows SDK.
+ - For GPG:
+   - On Linux, `libgpgme.so.11` needs to be available.
+On Debian and Ubuntu, install the [libgpgme11](https://packages.debian.org/stretch/libgpgme11) package.
+   - On Windows, you will need to install [Gpg4Win](https://www.gpg4win.org/).

 Usage
 =====
 Before using SecureSign, you need to add your private signing keys.
-Ensure you have the key as a `.pfx` file, and then use the `addkey` command:
+For Authenticode, ensure you have the key as a `.pfx` file.
+For GPG, ensure you export the secret key without a passphrase, and name the file with a `.gpg` extension.

+Once you have your key file, use the `addkey` command:

 ```
 $ dotnet SecureSign.Tools.dll addkey /tmp/my_key.pfx